Table Saw Accident

 For at least five decades, I've been a carpenter too so I've always been extra cautious around all tools especially power tools.
 I've built homes and everything associated with homes and only suffered relatively minor injuries.

 The worst injury to my hands (until last week) was a drywall injury.
-I was cutting drywall in freezing temperatures... work gloves on my hands... and accidentally severed the top of my left thumb with the utility knife... my gloved hand had my thumb placed on the steel straight edge, slightly over the straight edge and in the path of the cut..
+I was cutting drywall in freezing temperatures... work gloves on my hands... and accidentally severed the top of my left thumb with the utility knife... my gloved hand had my thumb placed on the steel straight edge, unfortunately, slightly over the straight edge and in the path of the cut..
 I only cut part of the nail and some flesh but the thumb was flat on top where the utility knife had passed through it.
-That time, I only cut off about a 1/4" and, eventually, the flesh healed and even grew back so I was lucky with that relatively minor careless injury.
+That time, I only cut off about a 1/4" of my thumb and, eventually, the flesh healed and even grew back so I was lucky with that relatively minor careless injury.

 I ripped two short lengths... no problems.
 I was carefully paying attention to the possibility of kick back.
 I was focused on keeping firm contact on the strip of 2x4 with my custom push stick.
-On the third or fourth cut, I think I was so focused on the kickback and binding possibility that all my attention was on my right hand and the firm contact of push stick with the 2x4 that I misjudged the distance between my left hand and the blade.
+On the third or fourth cut, I think I was so focused on the kickback and binding possibility that all my attention was on my right hand and keeping firm contact of push stick on the 2x4 that I misjudged the distance between my left hand and the blade.
 My thumb came in contact with the blade and I instantly jumped back about two feet... my right hand went to the safety shutoff and slapped it off then instantly wrapped around my injured left thumb.

 Fortunately, Sheila is still working from home so I called to her as I entered the house and let her know that I needed help.
 We rinsed it off in the kitchen sink and quickly decided we needed to head for the hospital immediately.